Also known as: Noise induced hearing loss - music and Sensory hearing loss - music

 - The hair cells change sound into electric signals.

-- Then nerves carry these signals to the brain, which recognizes sound.
+- Nerves then carry these signals to the brain, which recognizes them as sound.

 - These tiny hair cells are easily damaged by loud sounds.

 - The softest sound that some humans can hear is 20 dB or lower.

 - Normal talking is 40 dB to 60 dB.

 - A rock concert is between 110 dB and 120 dB, and can be as high as 140 dB right in front of the speakers.

 - Headphones at maximum volume are 105 dB.

 - How close you may be to the speakers

 - How long and how often you are exposed to loud music